solliancenet/azure-synapse-build-together-blog/Blog-6/bi-and-optimization.md

     ![Successful publish to PBI Workspace.](./media/pbi_desktop_publishing.png "Successful publish")

 8. To validate the integration, navigate to the **Develop** hub in the Synapse Workspace.
-Expand **Power BI** and the Power BI Workspace you linked.
+Then, expand **Power BI** and the Power BI Workspace you linked.
 Observe the published report in the list.

     ![Observing the published Power BI report in the Synapse Workspace Develop hub.](./media/synapse_pbi_report.png "Published report in Develop hub")